Singapore to Phoenix By Air freight, Container ship or Road

 Singapore Changi Airport to Phoenix Sky Harbor International Airport

-The quickest way to get from Singapore to Phoenix by ship will take about 24 days 10h and departs from Singapore (SGSIN) and arrives into Long Beach (USLGB).
-There are vessels departing every 1-2 weeks on this route.
-MSC is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.
+The quickest way to get from Singapore to Phoenix by ship will take about 23 days 22h and departs from Singapore (SGSIN) and arrives into Los Angeles (USLAX).
+There are vessels departing 2-4 times a week on this route.
+ONE is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.

 More about shipping cargo and freight from Singapore to Phoenix by Air, Ocean and Road